 A person who is legally married to the Subscriber, as defined and interpreted based on federal law and applicable state law.

 Subscriber

-An enrolled person who meets the eligibility requirements and for whom HNE has received the premium specified by HNE.
+An enrolled person who meets the eligibility requirements and for whom HNE has received the premium specified in the Employer Group Agreement.